MMittels/ai-case-study/README.md

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing&mdash;you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)
+  - Computer Vision - used to detect crops and weeds and produces a pixel-accurate map of where they are
+  - Machine Learning Models - used to identify weeds and crops based on images of crops and weeds collected over more than 5 years
+  - Robotics - used to drive intelligent sprayer through fields and spray weed while leaving crops intact.
+Cameras are used on the sprayer to monitor field roughness, rocks, and bumps and adjust the spray accordingly
+  - Deep Learning Algorighms - paired with computer vision system

 ## Landscape